gaultier/blog/optimization-tales-cockroachdb-part1.md

 LIMIT 10;
 ```

-It worked and performed a bit better than the self-join (without `via`), due to query planner quirks, but as soon as I understood that the query really needed to specify `via`, the CTE with `via` resulted in the exact same plan as the self-join with `via`.
+It worked and performed a bit better than the original self-join (without `via`), due to query planner quirks, but as soon as I understood that the query really needed to specify `via`, the CTE with `via` resulted in the exact same plan as the self-join with `via`.

 ---